Analytical Emulator for the Baryon Density Distribution inside the Fuzzy Dark Matter Soliton from Machine Learning: Introduction

 However, how to deal with the dynamic evolution of FDM solitons in an evolving background potential?
 In this case, we should enlarge the SP system with an additional equation of motion (EoM) to describe the evolving background potential.
 For example, to simulate the FDM soliton collisions in the evolving background potential due to an simultaneously evolving baryon density profile, the baryon EoM inside the FDM soliton should be built according to the interaction between FDM and baryon and the thermodynamical properties of baryon in galaxies.
 Although some general DM-baryon relations in galaxies have been found, such as a universal constant for DM-baryon interplay~\cite{Chan:2019ukj}, the relations between the total mass of DM and baryon in galaxies~\cite{Chan:2022fzq}, the mass discrepancy-acceleration relation~\cite{McGaugh:2004aw}, the radial acceleration relation~\cite{McGaugh:2016leg} and so on, these relations are too rough to be used to construct the baryon EoM inside the FDM soliton.

-In this paper, we propose a novel method to construct the baryon EoM inside the FDM soliton given a mock data of FDM and baryon density profile inside the FDM soliton.
+In this paper, \Mov{instead of building the baryon EoM inside the FDM soliton directly,} we propose a novel method to construct \Mov{an analytical emulator (AE) for the baryon density distribution} given a mock data of FDM and baryon density profile inside the FDM soliton.
 Usually, it's very easy to reconstruct a function of one variable $f(x)$ according to data, such as reconstruction of equation of state of dark energy $w(z)$, Hubble parameter $H(z)$, luminosity distance $D_L(z)$ or cosmic reionization history $x_{\rm e}(z)$ by MCMC global fitting~\cite{Collett:2019hrr}, principal components analysis~\cite{Huang:2017huh}, Gaussian process~\cite{Shafieloo:2012ht,Seikel:2012uu,Yang:2024rsy}, artificial neural networks(ANNs)~\cite{Wang:2019vxv} or genetic algorithms (GAs)~\cite{Arjona:2019fwb,Nesseris:2012tt}.
 As for the function of multiple variables $f(x,y,...)$, machine learning methods including GAs and ANNs are also the better choices for its reconstruction from data, such as the built of the analytical emulator for the linear matter power spectrum $P(k;\omega_{\rm b}, \omega_{\rm m})$ by GAs~\cite{Orjuela-Quintana:2022nnq,Orjuela-Quintana:2023uqb,Orjuela-Quintana:2024hha,Bartlett:2023cyr} and the gravitational wave surrogate models by ANNs~\cite{Setyawati:2019xzw,Khan:2020fso,Thomas:2022rmc}.
-Since the baryon EoM is supposed to be a function of FDM density and total potential $\rho_{\rm b,EoM}(\rho,\Phi)$, we will turn to GAs to build it too.
+Since \Mov{AE for the baryon density distribution} is supposed to be a function of FDM density and total potential $\rho_{\rm b,AE}(\rho,\Phi)$, we will turn to GAs to build it too.

 This paper is organized as follows.
 In Section~\ref{sec:soliton_profile}, we solve the SP system with an empirical baryon density profile background in cylindrical coordinates.
-In Section~\ref{sec:profile2equation}, we extract a mock data of baryon density profile and then construct the analytical emulator for baryon EoM by GA.
-In Section~\ref{sec:check}, we check our baryon EoM by including it an enlarged SP system.
+In Section~\ref{sec:profile2equation}, we extract a mock data of baryon density profile and then construct \Mov{AE for the baryon density distribution} by GA.
+In Section~\ref{sec:check}, we check our baryon \Mov{AE} by including it in an enlarged SP system.
 Finally, a brief summary and discussion are provided in Section~\ref{sec:sum}.